Egypt–France relations: French occupation of Egypt

 Between 1798 and 1801 Napoleon Bonaparte commanded a French campaign to occupy Egypt.
 This was possibly due to the unstable political situation in Egypt.
 The objectives of the campaign were to cut off Britain's trade route to India and to establish French trade in the Middle East.
 Early in the occupation, the French established mass political and social reforms in Egypt, such as the founding of a new governing body called the Diwan, and reconstructing many of the large cities.

 On Napoleon's orders the Institut D’Égypte was created in 1798 as a replication of the Institut National de France, to encourage study of Egypt by French scholars.
 The Institut D’Égypte published the first newspapers in Egypt, Le Courier de l’Égypte and La Décade Égyptienne.

 Following Napoleon's departure from Egypt in 1799, the French occupiers in Egypt became divided into two factions: Republicans favouring withdrawal from Egypt, and Colonialists wanting to maintain the French presence in Egypt.
 The colonial effort soon collapsed, and by 1801 French forces had abandoned Egypt.

 The Rosetta Stone was discovered during French occupation in Egypt in 1799.
 It was found in the Egyptian city of Rosetta (Rashid).
 Although accounts of the exact circumstances under which it was found differ, it is generally accepted that French soldiers discovered it by accident while building a fort in the Nile Delta.
 After Napoleon's defeat, the Rosetta Stone was seized by Britain, under terms of the Treaty of Alexandria in 1801.
 It is now housed in the British Museum in London.

 Luxor Obelisk

 Luxor Obelisk in Place de la Concorde, Paris.

 The Luxor Obelisk (Obélisque du Louxor) is an ancient Egyptian obelisk that is situated in the Place de la Concorde in Paris.
 Over 3,300 years old, the obelisk is inscribed with hieroglyphs that detail the rule of Pharaohs Rameses II and Rameses III.
 In 1829 it was gifted to France by Muhammad Ali, also known as Mehmet Ali Pesha, the first governor of Egypt.
 It arrived in Paris in 1833, and was erected in the Place de la Concorde where it still stands.
 It is made of red granite and is 22.5 metres tall, weighing over 200 tons.
 It was originally one of two obelisks that stood at the Luxor Temple in the ancient city of Thebes, now Luxor, in Egypt.
 Its pair remains at the temple there.

+Levant Intervention and Eastern Question

+The Syrian War involved Egypt’s attempt to assert independence from the Ottoman Empire, with Kingdom of France, under Louis-Philippe I, initially maintained a non-interventionist stance, tacitly supporting Muhammad Ali diplomatically against the other European militarily.
+French diplomacy sought to protect its influence in Egypt and the Near East without engaging in direct military action.
+This stance contrasted with Britain and its allies, who enforced Egypt’s compliance with the Ottoman Empire, ultimately leading to Muhammad Ali’s agreement to withdraw from conquered territories.
+However, France face increasingly isolation.